mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 nothing # hide
 ```

-We define the transmission line parameters by specifying `resistance`, `reactance`, and `susceptance` values.
-At this stage, we do not impose any branch flow constraints, but they will be introduced later in the example:
+Next, we define branch `resistance`, `reactance`, and `susceptance` values.
+We leave branch flow constraints unset for now and introduce them later in the example:
 ```@example 4bus
 @branch(label = "Branch ?", reactance = 0.22)
 addBranch!(system; from = "Bus 1", to = "Bus 3", resistance = 0.02, susceptance = 0.05)